 Peter M. Duncan is President and CEO of MicroSeismic, Inc. a Houston based oil field service company specializing in hydraulic fracture stimulation surveillance and evaluation.
 He holds a Ph.D. in Geophysics from the University of Toronto.
 His early career as an exploration geophysicist was with Shell Canada and then Digicon Geophysical, first in Calgary then in Houston.
 In 1992 he was one of 3 founders of 3DX Technologies Inc., a publicly traded independent oil and gas exploration company.
 Duncan was 2003-04 President of the Society of Exploration Geophysicists (SEG).
 Duncan was the Fall 2008 SEG/AAPG Distinguished Lecturer speaking on the subject of Passive Seismic at 45 venues around the world.
 He is an Honorary Member of SEG, the Canadian Society of Exploration Geophysicists (CSEG), the Geophysical Society of Houston (GSH) and the European Association of Geoscientists and Engineers (EAGE).
 He received the Enterprise Champion Award from the Houston Business Journal in 2010, the World Oil Innovative Thinker Award in 2011, and was the 2013 EY National Energy Entrepreneur of the Year.
 In 2014 he received the Virgil Kauffman Gold Medal from SEG.

 | Student Member

-** If you require a vegetarian meal, please make request below, thank you.
+**If you require a vegetarian meal, please make request below.